marshyon/pingsinspace/docs/About.md

 ## Scaling, High Availability and Design Principles

 Pings in Space is designed along [KISS](https://en.wikipedia.org/wiki/KISS_principle) principles where each component is intended to carry out as few as possible roles.
-This enables each component to be more easily scoped and tested and for each componenent to be scaled in order to serve more demanding scenarios.
+This enables each component to be more easily scoped and tested and for each component to be scaled in order to serve more demanding scenarios.

-High Availability, as in any given scenario may be attained to depending upon the required level of resilence and the amount of effort and expenditure commited to based upon a cost benefit analysis.
+Any level of high availabilit may be reached but this depends upon the amount of effort and expenditure committed to based upon a cost benefit analysis.

 ### Coping with Agent Failures